adnammit/notes/docker.md

 # CONTAINER CONFIGURATION

-# `run` can be used for configuration when creating a container but also to add configuration to an existing container
+# `run` is used to configure and create a container
 # ex: configure foo to always be running unless manually stopped
 docker run -d --restart unless-stopped foo